Back to blog

 Step 4: Establish Cybersecurity Risk Management at Directive Baseline

-NIS2 Article 21 requires "appropriate and proportionate technical, operational, and organisational measures" across ten specific areas: risk analysis policies, incident handling, business continuity, supply chain security, acquisition and development, effectiveness measurement, training, cryptography, access control, and multi-factor authentication.
+NIS2 Article 21 requires "appropriate and proportionate technical, operational and organisational measures" across ten specific areas: risk analysis policies, incident handling, business continuity, supply chain security, security in network and information systems acquisition / development / maintenance, effectiveness measurement, training, cryptography, access control, and multi-factor authentication.
 Building your baseline programme to meet the directive text — not any single country's implementation — is the safest approach.
-National laws will layer additional specifics on top, but the directive floor is uniform.
+National laws layer additional specifics on top, but the directive floor is uniform.

 Step 5: Stress-Test Your Incident Reporting Capability